 - identify business plan components

-- discuss a marketing plan and interpret creative strategies to use in acquiring customers
+- discuss marketing plans and interpret creative strategies to use in acquiring customers

 - recognize different sales methods and demonstrate how to use them to sell products